-Small disclaimer: I rode this and it was crowded and so steamy you couldn’t really see out the windows.
+Small disclaimer: I rode this, and it was crowded and so steamy you couldn’t really see out the windows.
 So, It’s not my top recommendation of things to do in Munich in the winter, but it might be right up someone’s alley.
 This is a normal tram that has been decked out in Christmas trim.
-It runs around the city for about 20 minutes and they serve Glühwine on the tram for 6 Euro.
-The tram picks up from the Sendlinger Tor Tram stop and you can’t miss it with all the Christmas lights and decorations.
+It runs around the city for about 20 minutes, and they serve Glühwine on the tram for 6 euros.
+The tram picks up from the Sendlinger Tor Tram stop, and you can’t miss it with all the Christmas lights and decorations.

-If you’re a geek who wants to stay inside this winter, check out my tips for geeky and nerdy travelers in Munich.
+READ MORE: If you’re a geek who wants to stay inside this winter, check out my tips for geeky and nerdy travelers in Munich.
 Find the best museums, board game shops, book stores, libraries, and geeky stores.
-Read it here.

 6. See an English Movie

-Sometimes it is just too cold to be outside exploring, and that means it is the perfect time to go see an English Movie.
-There is a charming theater in Munich that shows only English or (original language) movies in a historic theater.
+Sometimes it is just too cold to be outside exploring, which means it is the perfect time to go see an English Movie.
+A charming theater in Munich shows only English or (original language) movies in a historic theater.
 If Rocky Horror is your thing, it plays every Friday and Saturday at 11:00 pm.
 You often need tickets in advance, you can purchase them at the link below.
-The website is partially in German, but you should be able to manage, if not you can show up early and buy tickets there.
+The website is partially in German, but you should be able to manage it, if not, you can show up early and buy tickets there.

 View from Zugspitze, Germany’s highest peak in winter.

-If you want a scenic view of the German Alps in Winter, but you’re not a skier or snowboarder, this trip is for you.
+This trip is for you if you want a scenic view of the German Alps in Winter but are not a skier or snowboarder.
 This day trip will take all day, but it combines everything from a regional train, a cogwheel train up through the mountains, and a scenic tram.
 There is a great traditional Bavarian restaurant at the top for lunch and an area to walk around and explore on foot.
 Zugspitze is a glacier area, so you can return home and tell your friends you’ve walked on a glacier.
-Zugspitze is also the highest point in Germany and it borders Austria.
-At the very top of the peak you can actually walk across the German Austrian border as many times as you want, how cool is that?
-Read a detailed post about how to get to Zugspitze, here.
+Zugspitze is also the highest point in Germany, and it borders Austria.
+At the very top of the peak, you can actually walk across the German Austrian border as many times as you want; how cool is that?
+Read a detailed post about how to get to Zugspitze here.